 Anita, who had cited irreconcilable differences while filing for divorce, also severed ties with the church.

 But Oyakhilome, in his message on Facebook, said the reason for most problems in Christian marriages was a refusal of God’s definition of marriage by women.

-They believe they are equal partners.
-(But) ‘husband’ does not mean the male partner in a marriage, husband means master.
+He said; They believe they are equal partners.
+(But) ‘Husband’ does not mean the male partner in a marriage, husband means master.

 “The Bible says the man is the head of the woman (1 Corinthians 11:3) so when you marry him, you come under his authority.
 You are not authority sharers, even though you are both heirs to the kingdom of God.”